Chris56974/Pethreon/CONTRIBUTING.md

 yarn test:frontend
 ```

-# How to develop on the Rinkeby test network
+# How to deploy to the Rinkeby test network

+My contract is currently deployed in the Rinkeby test network at [0xa6Af639091752d535e9B3B826e9B91A575205390](https://rinkeby.etherscan.io/address/0xa6Af639091752d535e9B3B826e9B91A575205390).
+This is the same test network [my frontend](https://lucid-roentgen-95db25.netlify.app/) is currently pointing to in "production".
+If you want to try it out, you're going to have to switch your metamask account over to the rinkeby network and fund it using a [rinkeby faucet](https://faucets.chain.link/rinkeby).

-My contract is currently deployed on the Rinkeby test network at [0xa6Af639091752d535e9B3B826e9B91A575205390](https://rinkeby.etherscan.io/address/0xa6Af639091752d535e9B3B826e9B91A575205390).
-You can't update smart contracts after they've already been deployed.
-So you're going to have to deploy a completely new contract and point the frontend to that new contract address.
-You're going to need "rinkeby ether" to deploy to Rinkeby too, which you can get from a [faucet](https://faucets.chain.link/rinkeby).
-After you fund your rinkeby account, you need to grab your private key from the metamask settings and put it in a .env file in the backend.
-You can then deploy it by running yarn deploy:rinkeby at the root.
-You can find more information in the .env.example files in both the backend and the frontend.
+If you want to make any changes to the smart contract, you're going to have to deploy a completely new one and point the frontend to that new address.
+It requires an account with ether in the rinkeby network.
+You have to grab the private key for that account (in the metamask settings) and then put it in a .env file in the backend.
+You also need to sign up at infura and put the link they give you in the same file.
+You then have to uncomment the rinkeby network configuration in the hardhat.config.ts and deploy using `yarn deploy:rinkeby`

 # Common Errors